-4. PILOT BURNER
+3. PILOT BURNER

-The following operations are only necessary if the pilot flame is distorted or the wrong size, ie too small.
+The following operations are only necessary if the pilot flame is distorted or the wrong size, i.e. too small.

-A. Unscrew the pilot tube from the pilot assembly.
-Take care

-- B. Unscrew the two hexagonal head screws securing the pilot to the main burner and remove the pilot assembly. - C. Lightly brush the pilot to remove any deposits.
+- A. Unscrew the pilot tube from the pilot assembly.
+Take care not to damage the electrode. - B. Unscrew the two hexagonal head screws securing the pilot to the main burner and remove the pilot assembly. - C. Lightly brush the pilot to remove any deposits.